-- the date your coverage ends. - the date the group contract is no longer in force. - the end of the period for which premiums have been paid for the Dependent coverage. - the date the Dependent no longer meets the definition of an eligible Dependent. - the date you die.
-Survivor Benefits may be elected by your Dependents for Extended Health Care (including Vision, Hearing Care and Catastrophic Drug Coverage (CDC)) and Dental Care coverage (see Section 9).
+- the end of the month in which your insurance coverage ends. - the date the group contract is no longer in force. - the end of the period for which premiums have been paid for the Dependent coverage. - the date the Dependent no longer meets the definition of an eligible Dependent. - the date you die.
+For Survivor Benefits see Section 10.